Informed Consent Considerations for Certain Types of Studies

-- the tissue may be kept for use in research to learn about, prevent, treat or cure a particular disease;
+- the specimen may be kept for use in research to learn about, prevent, treat or cure a particular disease;

-- the tissue may be kept for research about other health problems and
+- the specimen may be kept for research about other health problems and

 - if someone from UVa may contact the subject in the future to ask him/her to take part in more research.

 The consent should also obtain a description of:

 - whether specimens will be stored for future research, maintained in a repository or used to establish a cell line, or otherwise how the DNA information from tissue specimens will be utilized in this study.

 - where the specimens will be stored; specify the location within the hospital or outside of the hospital.

 - what types of research you or others might use these specimens for in the future.

 - who will have access to the DNA information from tissue specimens collected